 What is a podcast directory?

 A podcast directory, also known as a podcast listening app, is where people can discover, listen, and subscribe to your show.
-There are a growing number of directories, but most people listen to podcasts on Apple Podcasts, Spotify, Google Podcasts, Stitcher, TuneIn, and YouTube.
+There are a growing number of directories, but most people listen to podcasts on Apple Podcasts, Spotify, Google Podcasts, Audible, TuneIn, and YouTube.

 Podcast hosting is the platform where you generate an RSS feed to share with directories and view analytics to see how your show performs.
 Podcast directories are the actual apps people use to listen, subscribe, follow, rate and review your show.